 Literally.
 That's Roberta Bondar, Canada's first female astronaut, who shared her extraterrestrial experiences at the Dark Sky Festival a few years ago.
 Julie Payette, Canada's current Governor General, has come to the festival and she knows a thing or two about outer space: the astronaut has been in orbit twice, making more than 400 circuits around the Earth.
-The Dark Sky Festival always features interesting and engaging speakers: Bob McDonald, from CBC's Quirks and Quarks science program, and Opaskwayak Cree Nation educator Wilfred "The Star Guy" Buck will be guests this year.
+The Dark Sky Festival always features interesting and engaging speakers: Bob McDonald, from CBC's Quirks and Quarks science program, and Opaskwayak Cree Nation educator Wilfred "The Star Guy" Buck were last year's guests.

 Yum!
 It's a Northwest Territories staple.

 Baking soda, vinegar – something's about to go kaplooey.
 For kids and adults alike, hands-on learning is a focus of the festival.

 With big, wide-open – and most importantly, dark – skies, the Dark Sky Festival's location at Pine Lake in Wood Buffalo National Park has some of the best Auroral displays in the world.
 Rent a cabin at Pine Lake from Parks Canada to be in the middle of the action all weekend.